Channel

 : Sets metadata;GetMetaValue(key: str)->str

-: Gets the list of all keys in the metadata key-value pairs;SetSerializationType(serialization_type: str)->void
+: Gets a list of keys from all metadata key-value pairs;SetSerializationType(serialization_type: str)->void

 : Sets the serialization type;GetSerializationType()->str